No item(s) available in cart.

 Transformable ferritic steels are susceptible to hydrogen-induced stress corrosion cracking (SCC) in a wide range of aqueous media.
 Hydrogen formed on the surface of the steel by a cathodic corrosion reaction can diffuse into the material, causing embrittlement, and, if the region is subject to tensile stress, cracking can result.

 If conditions are right, almost any metal can be made to fail by stress corrosion cracking.
 One characteristic of stress corrosion cracking (SCC) that is very useful for diagnosis is the direction of the crack.
 It always follows the plane of maximum stress and, therefore, has branches in its form.
 These branched cracks are often visible without any other assistance.
-When viewed under a microscope, the branched direction of the cracks can be seen and they are practically always trans granular.
-Exceptions are caustic solution and improperly heat-treated stainless steels.
+When viewed under a microscope, the branched direction of the cracks can be seen and they are practically always transgranular.
+Exceptions are caustic solution and improperly heat-treated stainless steel.
 In these cases, the path of the crack is intergranular.

 There are several species that can lead to stress corrosion cracking (SCC), of which the following are relevant to refinery environments: